matt-powelldev2784/PM-Test/README.md

 # Notes

-I have built the follow two sections of the homepage.
+I have built the follow sections of the homepage.

 **Header / Navigation Bar**

 Navigation menus build with Shadcn drop-down and accordion components for desktop and mobile versions respectively.

 **Hero Section**

 Desktop and mobile versions of the hero section with form inputs and buttons.

 **Forex Buttons Below Hero Section**

 Build with Shadcn carousel component.
 This is scrollable on small screen sizes.

 **Markets Section**

 As I am using Shadcn UI components, I have not had any need to to use state management.
 Using Shadcn speeds up development time, and are well tested by the community.
 Therefore, I add interactivity to the bitcoin buttons on the left of this section.